aakers24/THM/Paths/SOC1/SOC1.md

 * A filesystem (fs) is a standardized way to organize the bits/files on a storage medium.

+* A sector is the minimum storage unit of a drive.

+* A cluster is a group of sectors that are allocated as a unit.
+The cluster size is the minimum size of a block that is readable/writeable by the OS.

 * File Allocation Table (FAT) - The FAT fs is one file system used by Windows and used to be the default.
 It is a table that indexes the bit locations of files.
 It is fairly primitive and lacks in features outside of the ability to store/organize data.

     * FAT Data Structures -